bright/new-www/content/blog/a-product-designer-shaped-by-architecture-olas-career-journey.md

 I started by creating a comprehensive brand guide with a holistic approach.
 This included **everything from the color palette and fonts to the entire visual identity of the brand**.
 Once that was established, I could shift my focus to **updating the app screens**.

 <div className="image">![Quote on gamification](/images/ola_quote_gamification.png "Quote on gamification")</div>

+One of the most interesting challenges was **incorporating gamification into the app**.
+Gamification is usually associated with fitness or educational apps, but this app falls outside of those categories.
+It was exciting to build a gamification system for an industry that doesn’t have many benchmarks for this kind of feature.

+The programmers will soon begin implementing the new design, and **I’m excited for users to experience not just the updated app but the refreshed brand as a whole**.

+## What do you do after hours?

+**My hobby is trying new hobbies**!
+I make it a point to try something new at least once a month.
+Right now, I’m into **aerial yoga**.
+I always thought yoga might be too calm for me, but aerial yoga takes things to a whole new level – literally and metaphorically.
+You have to work on pivots and turnovers, so there’s no time for boredom.

+Apart from that, I **go to the gym** five times a week.
+I also love cooking, but that doesn’t necessarily mean I enjoy making everyday dinners. **I love experimenting and exploring in the kitchen**.

+And of course, **I love traveling** – though I guess that’s a common passion!
+I’m about to go on a trip of a lifetime to Asia, where I’ll visit India, Thailand, and Indonesia.
+I’m really looking forward to it!